Use the diagnostic app for vibration symptoms

 - ✓Uneven pad deposits: can feel like warped discs.

-- ✓Sticking caliper: can overheat one brake and create vibration.
+- ✓Sticking caliper: can overheat one brake and create vibration or pulling.

 - ✓Worn suspension bushes: can allow movement under braking.